 The aim of this post is to help you with starting a software development process.
 Do you perhaps have an exciting idea for a software product?
 Do you need someone to help you with developing it, but you aren’t sure how to go about it?
-If that’s the case, let me give you a glimpse in how Software Sauna typically starts software development projects from scratch.
+If that’s the case, let me give you a glimpse into how Software Sauna typically starts software development projects from scratch.
 In five short steps.

 But before that I want to point out, that these five points are by no means the only way to approach the subject.
 It might even not be suitable for everyone.
 What I will describe is the process with which Sauna usually approaches a new project.